carla-simulator/carla/Docs/python_api.md

 Vehicles will be affected by a traffic light when the light is red and the vehicle is inside its bounding box.
 The client returns whether a traffic light is affecting this vehicle according to last tick (it does not call the simulator).
     - **Return:** _bool_
 - <a name="carla.Vehicle.open_door"></a>**<font color="#7fb800">open_door</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**door_idx**</font>)
-Open the door door_idx if the vehicle has it.
+Open the door `door_idx` if the vehicle has it.
 Use [carla.VehicleDoor.All](#carla.VehicleDoor.All) to open all available doors.
     - **Parameters:**
         - `door_idx` (_[carla.VehicleDoor](#carla.VehicleDoor)_) - door index.
-    - **Note:** <font color="#8E8E8E">_Only [carla.Vehicle](#carla.Vehicle) actors can use this method.
-_</font>
 - <a name="carla.Vehicle.show_debug_telemetry"></a>**<font color="#7fb800">show_debug_telemetry</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**enabled**=True</font>)
 Enables or disables the telemetry on this vehicle.
 This shows information about the vehicles current state and forces applied to it in the spectator window.
-Only information for one vehicle can be shown so if you enable a second one, the previous will be automatically disabled.
+Only information for one vehicle can be shown so that, if you enable a second one, the previous will be automatically disabled.
     - **Parameters:**
         - `enabled` (_bool_)
 - <a name="carla.Vehicle.use_carsim_road"></a>**<font color="#7fb800">use_carsim_road</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**enabled**</font>)